solana-labs/solana/docs/src/proposals/page-indexed-transactions.md

 Accessing an index account in a transaction should incur an extra cost due to the extra work validators need to do to load and cache index accounts.

+#### Metadata changes

+Each account accessed via an index should be stored in the transaction metadata for quick reference.
+This will avoid the need for clients to make multiple RPC round trips to fetch all accounts referenced in a page-indexed transaction.
+It will also make it easier to use the ledger tool to analyze account access patterns.

 #### RPC changes

-The RPC API should support returning both compressed transactions for verification as well as decompressed transactions which are easier for clients to handle and abstract away the indexing details.
+The RPC API should also support an option for returning fully decompressed transactions to abstract away the indexing details from downstream clients.

 ### Limitations